ChelovekDa/Meliodas/README.md

   *Full Counter* - the special power of Meliodas person, which repeal the enemy attack in 2.5x *after his you damaged*.

   *Divine thousand wounds* - the special power of Meliodas person, which damage to your enemy of great damage.
 After this attack, not everyone can alive.

+***//ESCANOR person***

+ **1) Description**

+ Escanor as the *Pride Sin* he with very high self-esteem, that was shown in anime:

+ -**Esutarossa**: *All, who feeling hate to me, lose feature to fight with me, but why my commandment isn't effective for you?*

+ -**Escanor**: *It's obvious: I can't feeling hate for anybody, who weaker than I. I feeling for you __only pity__.*

+ But Escanor has a very high physical and magical strength, but it not just like..
+ <ins>Since anyone morning his power will be grown up, until not reach his peak in the midday (12 am).
+In the midday, Escanor turn into to "The only" form and getting almost immortality.
+ BUT, he turn his form only for *one minute*!</ins>

+ **2) Special Powers**

+ *Sun's Grace* - Since anyone morning, powers of man who has the Escanor's powers will be higher until not reach his peak in the midday.